How Big can I Build a Shed without Planning Permission?

 • Solely designated for domestic use by the house occupants, the shed must lack sleeping accommodations.

-We always advise checking the proposed design of your shed with your local council, no matter how sure you are that it meets permitted development criteria.
+We always advise checking the proposed design of your shed, horse stable, with your local council, no matter how sure you are that it meets permitted development criteria.
+For instance, if you’re considering adding features like shiplap to your shed, understanding the shiplap sheds advantage can help ensure it aligns with permitted development rules.
+Shop Now for our range of solutions or call us at 01233 740944 for expert advice.

 Exceptions to the rules